 touch of personalization.
 For example, people searching on CareerBuilder for jobs at Disney might see the term ‘client’ instead of ‘guest’ which is a standard swap of lingo for the entertainment industry.

 While the integration of AI does make tedious work much easier and faster, it doesn’t always address everything.
 Co-founder and CEO of Triplebyte, Harj Taggar says, "It doesn't help with bias — and in fact, it exacerbates [it]," in an interview with HR Drive.

 3. Taking Diversity to the Next Level

 HR leaders today are adopting a new definition of diversity that goes beyond LGBTQIA status, gender, race or religious affiliations to include a multitude of other factors such as:

 Educational level: HR leaders of today are no longer focused on the amount of degrees as much as the potential that a candidate possesses.
 Big companies like Google and Ernst & Young look for candidates with the necessary skills, instead of focusing on their degree, which isn’t mandatory anymore.

 Geolocation: Remote workers who hail from rural or suburban areas can now interact with onsite team members.

 General affiliation: The modern workplace now also embraces five generations, their respective cultural norms, and communication.

 A successful company is one that can embrace change over time, is able to adapt to new norms and ensures a pleasant work culture for its employees.
-And HR leaders who realize this will be the real champions of 2019.
+And HR leaders who realize the importance of human resource marketing will be the real champions of 2019.